-SHOPPING IN LOCAL MARKET
+SHOPPING IN THE LOCAL MARKET

 If you like collecting souvenirs and local products, you can visit the local market in Anini town.
-One can get the the best quality woolens like sweaters, jackets, caps, etc., even in the tiniest shops of Anini market.
+One can get the best quality woolens like sweaters, jackets, caps, etc., even in the tiniest shops of Anini market.
 Moreover, I was quite surprised to find a bakery in the market as well.
 I couldn’t imagine a bakery in a remote land like Anini.

 GO FOR TREKKING

 There is no dearth of hiking trails in Anini and around.
 The virgin land is blessed with the best of nature.
-In addition, Anini has recently got a lot of attention for Seven Lakes Trek.
+In addition, Anini has recently got a lot of attention for the Seven Lakes Trek.
 The highland trek has been getting a lot of limelight for the right reason.

 The untouched beauty of these lakes up in the mountains compels you to take the untrodden path in Mishmi hills.
-The pristine calmness and vast wilderness have been giving a serious wanderlust to travelers lately.
+The pristine calmness and vast wilderness have been giving wanderlust to travelers lately.

 PARAGLIDING IN ANINI